tynave/XUnity-AutoTranslator-SugoiOfflineTranslatorEndpoint/README.md

 If you installed the CUDA support, set `EnableCuda` to `True` and increase `MaxBatchSize` to a larger value (e.g. `100`).

 If you installed ctranslate2 support, set `EnableCtranslate` to `True`.
+Note: Sugoi V8 and newer use CT2 by default, so set it to True for those versions.

 Optionally, if you want the translations to reflect faster, set `EnableShortDelay` to `True`.
 There's a bunch more configuration options you can set (refer to the configuration section for details on what they do)